apache/mxnet/docs/tutorials/python/module_to_gluon.md

 VI) Loading Models for Inference

-In the following section we will look at 1:1 mappings between the Module and the Gluon ways of training a neural networks.
+In the following section we will look at 1:1 mappings between the Module and the Gluon ways of training a neural network.

 ## I - Data Loading

 In this section we will be looking at the difference in loading data between Module and Gluon.
-Let's first import a few python modules.
+Let's first import a few Python modules.

 ```python
 from collections import namedtuple